puklu/Synchronize-directories/README.md

 or

-`requirements.txt` included in the project can be used to install the dependencies
+`requirements.txt` included in the project can be used to install the dependencies.

       pip install -r requirements.txt